blanksmoke2/AI-Database-Manager/README.md

 To be more precise, it's from Claude (Sonnet 4.5) and is a whopping **1,778 lines** long.

 I never thought my first public commit would look like this – let alone be **100%** written by an LLM.
 But well, here it is!

-## What makes this so special?

-Simple: It was written by an LLM.
-And the best – or creepiest – part is that **everything worked on the first try**.
-Yes, really.

-I actually didn't have to fix anything in the code.
-Everything is from Claude LLM Sonnet 4.5.
-And my prompt wasn't even particularly well-crafted.
+A bit unprofessional xD nvm

 ## How long did Sonnet 4.5 take?